-- Management and Other Fees.
-The majority of revenues in management and other fees consists of assetbased fees on client assets that we manage.
-The fees that we charge vary by asset class, distribution channel and the type of services provided, and are affected by investment performance, as well as asset inflows and redemptions. - Incentive Fees.
+- Management and other fees.
+The majority of revenues in management and other fees consists of asset-based fees on client assets that we manage.
+The fees that we charge vary by asset class, distribution channel and the type of services provided, and are affected by investment performance, as well as asset inflows and redemptions. - Incentive fees.
 In certain circumstances, we also receive incentive fees based on a percentage of a fund's or a separately managed account's return, or when the return exceeds a specified benchmark or other performance targets.
-Such fees include overrides, which consist of the increased share of the income and gains derived primarily from our private equity and credit funds when the return on a fund's investments over the life of the fund exceeds certain threshold returns.
-Incentive fees are recognized when it is probable that a significant reversal of such fees will not occur. - Equity Investments.
+Such fees include overrides, which consist of the increased share of the income and gains derived primarily from our private equity and credit funds when the return on a fund's investments over the life of the fund exceeds certain threshold returns. - Equity investments.
 Our alternative investing activities relate to public and private equity investments in corporate, real estate and infrastructure entities.
-We also make investments through consolidated investment entities, substantially all of which are engaged in real estate investment activities. - Lending.
-We provide financing related to our asset management business and invest in debt securities and loans backed by real estate.
+We also make investments through consolidated investment entities, substantially all of which are engaged in real estate investment activities. - Lending and debt investments.
+We invest in corporate debt and provide financing for real estate and other assets.
 These activities include investments in mezzanine debt, senior debt and distressed debt securities.